gemeofficial/gemeblog/blog/2025-07-08-do-eggs-expire/index.md

 ### What Happens When Eggs Expire?

-Expired eggs don’t necessarily turn toxic overnight.
+Expired eggs don't necessarily turn toxic overnight.
 Over time, moisture and gases escape through the shell, making them:
 - Runny and watery
 - More alkaline (less acidic)
 - [**Prone to bacterial contamination**](/blog/egg-recall-salmonella-2025-best-way-to-kill-salmonella-in-eggs-recalled)

 ![Can eggs expire?](./img/can-eggs-expire.jpg)

-That’s why regular checks are important.
+⚠️ **That's why regular checks are important.**

 ## 3. How to Tell When Eggs Go Bad

 ### The Float Test Explained

-A classic method to check egg freshness:
+**A classic method to check egg freshness**:

 1. Fill a bowl with water.
 2. Gently place the egg inside.